vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 If the count reaches 0, the memory is freed.

 VRL needs to wrap the data in an `Rc`.
 This does mean pulling the data out of the original event, which is not wrapped in `Rc`.
-Since we already clone the data at the start of the transform this is not going to create any additional cost to what we already have.
+Currently the data is cloned at the start of the transform.
+Since this replaces the need for that clone the additional cost required will be minimal - just an additional allocation required for each part of the value to cater for the reference count.

 Each field in the event can be pulled out lazily as it is used.